Good Painting Cos. Roll Right Through Recessions

 Recession Or Inflation?
-Relax Painting Contractors, Your Lucky
+Relax Painting Contractors, You’re Lucky

-I’ve been an active painting contractor from 1989-2019, and if you are new to being a painting contractor or have not worked through a recession before, relax everything is going to be FINE.
+I’ve been an active painting contractor from 1989-2023, and if you are new to being a painting contractor or have not worked through a recession before, relax, everything is going to be FINE.

 Too Many Homeowners Are Not DIYs?

 Whether people are moving, selling, or deciding this is the time to stay put, they are all potential customers.

 Whether in a recession or a booming economy, most people want top dollar for their homes.
 They understand that the nicer it looks, the more money they will receive.
 Painting is one of the best ROI a seller can do.

 For those sellers who don’t want to invest in a fresh coat of paint, don’t worry because the buyer probably does.
 Buyers are very busy people and most likely don’t have the time or energy to paint.

 Homeowners with no plans to move may not want to spend money on big-ticket items, such as a kitchen remodel, but painting the house falls under their budget.

 Landlords Don’t Paint:

 Rental properties have a large turn-over in a recession.